Manage Traceability

 Learning together by empowering suppliers

-Meridia assessed two farmer cooperatives in the Cavally region of Côte d’Ivoire to develop a structured training programme to help bring farmers up to a professional data management standard.
-They conducted a data quality verification assessment of existing farm data we already collect with cooperatives.
+Meridia assessed two farmer cooperatives in the Cavally region of Côte d’Ivoire to develop a structured training programme which enables farmers to maintain a professional data management standard.
+They conducted a data quality verification assessment of existing farm data that we collected with cooperatives.

-By improving data collection and management - which leads to better data quality - we support the empowerment of cooperatives we work with.
+By improving data collection and management (and thereby data quality), we support the empowerment of cooperatives we work with.
 This leads to increased support for cooperatives to manage practical challenges like traceability, meeting deforestation compliance, reporting on impact measurements of sustainability programs, managing farmer payments and conducting carbon calculations.

 Read more about our cocoa division